RocketChat/docs-old/contributing/google-summer-of-code-2019/README.md

 - **Mentors:** @TBD
 - **Project repository**: <https://github.com/RocketChat/Rocket.Chat.Android>
-- **Description:** The web client currently has the flexibility of customizing the notifications per channel but the Android client lacks this feature.
+- **Description:** The web client currently has the flexibility of customizing the notifications per channel, but the Android client lacks this feature.
 This project aims to bring this feature into the Android client.
 Users would be able to mute specific channels and configure if they want to receive notifications when they are mentioned or for every notification, etc. Snooze functionality can also be implemented as an extension of this project.
 - **Desirable Skills:**  Familiarity with Android development, specifically the Rocket.Chat.Android code base.

 ### iOS Voice Over Accessibility

 - **Mentors:** @bruno.quadros
 - **Project repository**: <https://github.com/RocketChat/Rocket.Chat.iOS>
 - **Description:** VoiceOver is a gesture-based screen reader that lets you enjoy using iPhone even if you don’t see the screen.
 This is especially important for those with low or no vision.
 We want to make Rocket.Chat for everyone.
 A blind user should be able to easily add servers, change servers, read messages and send messages, as well as other additional functions such as editing profile and creating channels.
-Minimum acceptable scope is to be determined.
+A minimum acceptable scope is to be determined.
 - **Desirable Skills:** We are looking for an undergraduate student who is familiar with team work, developing iOS Apps using UIKit and Swift, as well as writing maintainable code with Unit Tests and having some familiarity with Voice Over and Accessibility.

 ### Ability to Rebrand Android and iOS Apps

 - **Mentors:** @TBD
-- **Description:** Implement a way for administrators to rebrand their instances of rocketchat - product name, icons, colors, etc - for the android and ios apps, which currently do not support this.
+- **Description:** Implement a way for administrators to rebrand their instances of rocketchat - product name, icons, colors, etc. - for the android and ios apps, which currently do not support this.
 Besides adding this capability, another goal would be to make this branding across all the OS’s easy for an administrator that may not be too tech savvy.
 Ideally, this would only be a few easy steps.
-Besides this ease-of-use improvement, this would also make it less likely that people will fork rocket in order to put in their own branding.
+Besides this ease-of-use improvement, this would also make it less likely that people will fork rocket to put in their own branding.
 - **Desirable Skills:**  Familiarity with Android and/or iOS development, specifically the Rocket.Chat.Android/Rocket.Chat.iOS code bases.

 ### Data Doctor: A database sanitizer tool for Rocket.Chat